Akronae/NJDB/README.md

 <br/>
-Well, now, SJDB, don't get any secrets for you ! ;)
+Well, now, sjdb, don't get any secrets for you ! ;)

 #**About the author**
 Hey! :)
-My name is Alexandre Daubricourt, i'm from Paris, France (I'm sorry  if i made spellcheck mistakes :$), and I just created this little JSON storage module for my own uses, 'cause i don't want to pay real database hosting, and well SJDB work great so..
+My name is Alexandre Daubricourt, i'm from Paris, France (I'm sorry  if i made spellcheck mistakes :$), and I just created this little JSON storage module for my own uses, 'cause i don't want to pay real database hosting, and well sjdb work great so..
 I just share what i made ^^

 **mail:** alexr.daubricourt@gmail.com
 **Twitter:** [@AlexDaubricourt](https://twitter.com/AlexDaubricourt)